LUCIT-Systems-and-Development/unicorn-depthcache-cluster-for-binance/README.md

 failover, ensuring high availability and quick response times.
   - Local requests for Asks/Bids: ~0.02 seconds
   - Requests via the Internet: ~0.06 seconds
-- **Flexible Data Retrieval**: You can trim the amount of transferred data at the cluster level, either by limiting to the top 3 Asks/Bids or by setting a threshold.
+- **Flexible Data Retrieval**: You can trim the amount of transferred data at the cluster level, either by limiting to a specific amount of top Asks/Bids or by setting a threshold.
 - **HTTP Access**: DepthCache values can be retrieved through HTTP using both synchronous and asynchronous methods provided by [UBLDC](https://unicorn-binance-local-depth-cache.docs.lucit.tech/unicorn_binance_local_depth_cache.html#module-unicorn_binance_local_depth_cache.cluster).